creativity-ai/creativity-ai.github.io/index.md

 - Benchmarking "creativity" in generative AI systems
 - Theories of data governance, provenance, and leverage
 - Proposals for data licensing for AI training, especially for creative applications
+- Surveys of attitudes and practices of creative professionals regarding generative AI
+- Discussion of generative AI from legal, ethical, economic, or other perspectives

-We also invite creative submissions that critically engage with the use of AI in creative endeavors.
-The work can be generated with or without AI tools and can be "proof-of-concept".
-We seek work that sparks conversation about our relationship with AI and shows new ways of collaborating creatively with AI.
+The workshop will also showcase artwork that critically engages with the use of AI in creative endeavors and sparks conversations about our relationship with AI.

 ---